-Microsoft SQL Server Reporting Services is the emerging technology in reporting services.
-As the reporting service is being shipped along with MS SQL Server, nowadays in each .NET based projects this is often being used.
+Microsoft SQL Server reporting service is the emerging technology in reporting services.
+As the reporting service is being shipped along with the MS SQL Server almost all .NET based projects use them.

-Reports are often used for decision making purpose in a management and they have to be fast when the results are to be shown.
+Reports are often used for decision making purpose in a management and they have to be really fast when the results are to be shown.
 What if the data to be shown is huge and the network bandwidth is less?
 The result is, it will take more time which in turn results in a timeout error of the reporting service.
-To avoid these kinds of errors and to win customer satisfaction we can dynamically compress the report in a ZIP file format and allow the user to download the file into their local hard disc.
-The above said solution can be achieved programmatically using C# or VB.NET.
+To avoid these kind of errors and to win the customer satisfaction we can dynamically compress the report in a ZIP file format and allow the user to download the zip file in their local hard disk.
+The above solution can be achieved programmatically using C# or VB.NET.